 Using Credit Cards Wisely

 Credit card debt can land cardholders in financial hot water.
 However, using credit cards judiciously can come with certain benefits (assuming the cardholder regularly pays down what they buy).
+Here’s a closer look:

-Generally, credit cards offer fraud protection, which means that if a card gets stolen (or their account gets hacked), fraudulent charges are not paid by the cardholder—unlike, say, with cash.
+• Generally, credit cards offer fraud protection, which means that if a card gets stolen (or their account gets hacked), fraudulent charges are not paid by the cardholder — unlike, say, with cash.

-Another one of the smart financial strategies is to use credit cards for 0% interest balance transfers.
+• Another one of the smart financial strategies is to use credit cards for 0% interest balance transfers.
 If someone has a credit card with a high-interest rate, they could apply for a balance transfer credit card, pay a fee to transfer over their card’s balance, and then get more time to pay down the existing debt interest-free.

 Budgeting Incoming and Outgoing Money

 Budgeting is a classic way to keep tabs on how much money is coming in and how much is being spent each month.
-If a person is not yet budgeting for their expenses, whether essential or discretionary, it can be one of the simplest ways to track money.
-When adopting financial strategies for budgeting, a good place to start with the 50/30/20 rule.
+If a person is not yet budgeting for their expenses, whether essential or discretionary, it can be one of the simplest ways to track money, and there are many different budgeting methods available.

 Considering Reducing Monthly Expenses